-7. Children can be harmed in several ways; abuse can by physical, sexual, emotional or it can take the form of neglect (see Part 1 and Annex A of Keeping children safe in education (September 2020)).
+- 7. Children can be harmed in several ways; abuse can by physical, sexual, emotional or it can take the form of neglect (see Part one of Keeping children safe in education).
 Children sometimes suffer more than one type of abuse at a time.
-Children as well as adults can be abusers; peer on peer abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" (see Sexual violence and sexual harassment between children in schools and colleges).
-Protecting children from the risk of radicalisation is part of our wider safeguarding duties (see The prevent duty: for schools and childcare providers), and is similar in nature to protecting children from other forms of harm and abuse.
+Children as well as adults can be abusers; child on child abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" (see Part five of Keeping children safe in education).
+Protecting children from the risk of radicalisation is part of our wider safeguarding duties (see The prevent duty: for schools and childcare providers), and is similar in nature to protecting children from other forms of harm and abuse.. - 8.
+All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or be being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.